 \subsection{Black-Box Optimization}

-In many real-world applications, high-performing AI models are provided via black-box API or proprietary software to protect model ownership.
-To this end, there are some recent works that fine-tune the large language model via black-box optimization \cite{sun2022bbt, sun2022bbtv2, deng2022rlprompt}.
-Besides, black-box adversarial reprogramming (BAR) \cite{tsai2020transfer} had been proposed to re-purpose the ImageNet \cite{5206848} pre-trained vision model to a specialized classifier for medical images.
-The previous works on black-box optimization commonly adopt zeroth-order optimization (that exploits the estimated gradients) or derivative-free optimization algorithms for parameter updates.
-BAR \cite{tsai2020transfer} adopts a one-sided approximation gradient estimator, but we find that the one-sided estimator shows inaccurate gradient approximations empirically.
-BBT \cite{sun2022bbt}, and BBTv2 \cite{sun2022bbtv2} adopt CMA-ES \cite{hansen2001completely, hansen2003reducing}, and RLPrompt \cite{deng2022rlprompt} uses reinforcement learning (RL) to optimize the discrete prompts.
-However, It has been known that derivative-free optimizations (e.g. evolutionary algorithm) are hard to solve large-scale problems and do not guarantee convergence \cite{liu2020primer}.
+Frontier AI models~\cite{achiam2023gpt} are usually provided through an API or proprietary software to protect ownership.
+To this end, some recent works fine-tune models via black-box optimization \cite{tsai2020transfer, sun2022bbt, sun2022bbtv2, deng2022rlprompt}.
+These black-box tuning-based works commonly adopt zeroth-order optimization (which exploits estimated gradients) or derivative-free algorithms for parameter updates.
+For example, BAR \cite{tsai2020transfer} adopts a one-sided approximation gradient estimator.
+Meanwhile, BBT \cite{sun2022bbt}, and BBTv2 \cite{sun2022bbtv2} adopt CMA-ES \cite{hansen2001completely, hansen2003reducing}, and RLPrompt \cite{deng2022rlprompt} uses reinforcement learning (RL) to optimize the discrete prompts.
+However, it has been known that derivative-free optimizations (e.g. evolutionary algorithm) are hard to solve large-scale problems and do not guarantee convergence \cite{liu2020primer}.
 Besides, RL approaches are notorious for their instability and high variance \cite{zhao2011analysis}.
-This work adopts the Simultaneous Perturbation Stochastic Approximation (SPSA) \cite{119632} as a ZOO algorithm.
-It is known that SPSA efficiently provides gradient approximation on high-dimensional problems \cite{119632, spall1998overview}.
+This work adopts the Simultaneous Perturbation Stochastic Approximation (SPSA) \cite{119632} as a zeroth-order optimizer, which is known to efficiently provide a gradient approximation on high-dimensional problems \cite{119632, spall1998overview}.
 Besides, SPSA theoretically guarantees convergence, and the convergence error is linearly upper bounded by the dimension of optimization \cite{119632}.
-While SPSA is designed to estimate high-dimensional gradients efficiently, we found that SPSA-based neural network optimization still requires many queries in practice.
-Therefore, we propose SPSA with Gradient Correction (SPSA-GC) that corrects the approximated gradients to enhance the convergence speed.
-This is the first work exploring the ZOO-based black-box optimization to large PTMs in vision domain for general-purpose adaptation (rather than a specific domain \cite{tsai2020transfer}).
+Although SPSA is designed to estimate high-dimensional gradients efficiently, we found that SPSA-based optimization still requires many queries in practice.
+Thus, we propose SPSA with Gradient Correction (SPSA-GC) that corrects the approximated gradients to enhance the convergence speed.
+This is the first work exploring the black-box optimization for large PTMs in the vision domain for general-purpose adaptation (rather than a specific domain \cite{tsai2020transfer}).